-Médanos de Coro National Park is a Venezuelan protected area located in the state of Falcón, near the City of Coro, a UNESCO World Heritage Site.
+Médanos de Coro National Park is a Venezuelan protected area in the state of Falcón, near Coro and its Port, a UNESCO World Heritage Site.

-The National Park occupies the sandy Médanos Isthmus which connects mainland Venezuela to the Paraguaná Peninsula in the Caribbean Sea.
+The National Park occupies the sandy Médanos Isthmus, connecting mainland Venezuela to the Paraguaná Peninsula in the Caribbean Sea.
 Established in 1974, it covers an area of more than 90 sq km (35 sq mi).

 Set along the Caribbean coast of northwestern Venezuela, the National Park is made up of three distinct ecozones:

-an aeolian plain, composed of three types of sand dunes
+an aeolian plain composed of three types of dunes

-a littoral plain with a belt of mangrove swamps
+a coastal plain with a belt of mangrove swamps

 Médanos de Coro National Park protects part of the Paraguana xeric scrub ecoregion.
 It covers 91 sq km (35 sq mi) of desert and coastal habitat, including salt marshes.